winitzki/scall/tutorial/programming_dhall.md

 The type `r` represents some internal state of the decision process and may be different for different streams.
 However, the type `r` is not visible to the code outside the stream type.

+### Encoding of greatest fixed points with existential types

-This motivates the following implementation of the greatest fixed point of `T = F T` in the general case.
+This motivates the following implementation of the greatest fixed point of `T = F T` in the general case:

-We take some unknown type `r` and implement a pair of types `r` and `r → F r`.
+We take some unknown type `r` and implement `T` as a pair of types `r` and `r → F r`.
 To hide the type `r` from outside code, we need to impose an existential quantifier on `r`.

-So, the mathematical notation for the greatest fixed point of `T = F T` is `GFix F = ∃ r. r × (r → F r)`.
+So, the mathematical notation for the greatest fixed point of `T = F T` is `T = ∃ r. r × (r → F r)`.
 The corresponding Dhall code uses the type constructor `Exists` that we defined in a previous section:

 ```dhall
 let GFix = λ(F : Type → Type) → Exists (λ(r : Type) → { init : r, step : r → F r })
 ```

-A rigorous proof that `GFix F` is indeed the greatest fixed point of `T = F T` is shown in the paper "Recursive types for free".
+A rigorous proof that `GFix F` is indeed the greatest fixed point of `T = F T` is shown in the already mentioned paper "Recursive types for free".
-Hre, we will focus on the practical usage of those types.
+Hre, we will focus on the practical usage of the greatest fixed points.

+### Data constructors

+To create values of type `GFix F`, we use the function called `pack` (see the section about existential types).
 ***

 ## Functors and contrafunctors